In today’s technologically driven world, we have grown accustomed to our mobile devices being a necessity for our everyday life.

 It was created to make learning both easy and fun – a program that anyone can easily access through any internet-connected device.
 The Game Master – the teacher – can sign up and create a game for the players to participate in.

-The game’s format is usually a series of questions asked by the teacher, wherein the students respond individually or by team from a selection of answers.
+The game’s format is usually a series of questions asked by the teacher, wherein the students respond individually or by a team from a selection of answers.
 And the twist, you ask?
 Well, the higher scores are given to the players that respond correctly to each question the fastest.
 The way Kahoot is designed ensures full engagement from the students.
 It might even get a little bit competitive…

 And, of course, teachers can use the data from the game to evaluate their students’ performance.
 It’s also created simple enough to make learning easy, and challenging enough to make learning fun.
 You just have to get started!

 Read more about Education Industry Software here.

 What exactly is gamification?
 Simply put, it’s making use of an existing website or applicating and then integrating game mechanics into it to stimulate engagement from users.

 Companies like Nike and Starbucks, to name only a few, are known to implement gamification in their businesses, and even the US Army has admitted to using it for their recruitment strategies.
 In fact, games, just like Kahoot, are part of what we refer to as the big EdTech revolution.
 Computer Weekly has written extensively on the subject, most recently about how innovation in the Nordic Edtech industry has brought huge advantages to the students.

 Now, these are just a few examples of gamification.
 But considering how easy it is to inject game mechanics into various elements of your business, I’m surprised to see that not more companies are using it.

 In this quick Kahoot review, we’re focusing on gamification e-learning.
 More specifically, how Kahoot makes the most of it for users all around its platform.
 Let’s take a closer look.